ravelox/pimidi/README.md

     "count": 1
 }
 ```
 To parse the data, the *count* field will be the number of connections in the list.
 The connections array holds each connection.
-The fields in the connections array are as follows:
+The *id* field in the connections array is an internal id for the array.
+The value of that field *may* change.
+It is recommended that you use the *ssrc* field as the uniq identifier for the connection.

 ## Configuration
 raveloxmidi can be run with a -c parameter to specify a configuration file with the options listed below.